Overview

 Block Diagram — GED (Sequence Classification)

-Mirrors paper Fig. 1 and thesis Figure 3.1 exactly; the classifier is BERT (MuRIL/NepBERTa) + a dense layer predicting correct vs incorrect.
+Mirrors paper Fig. 1 and thesis Figure 3.1; the classifier is BERT (MuRIL/NepBERTa) + a dense layer predicting correct vs incorrect.

 Source: Figures described in the paper and thesis.